LeapLabTHU/Pseudo-Q/README.md

 ## News
 - Update on 2022/03/15: Release the training code.
 - Update on 2022/06/02: Provide the poster and presentation video.
-- **Update on 2022/06/04: Release the pseudo-query generation code.**
+- Update on 2022/06/04: Release the pseudo-query generation code.
+- **Update on 2022/08/25: Provide the detection results for all datasets.**

 ## Reference